0xhyroglyph/0xhyroglyph/README.md

-- 👋 Hi, I’m @0xHyroglyph.
+- 👋 Hi, I’m @Hyroglyph.
 Find me on Twitter!
 - 👀 I’m interested in converging incentives, passion, and communities in great product experiences.
-- 🌱 I’m currently learning Lens Protocol, GraphQL, Solidity, NextJS.
+- 🌱 I’m currently focused on market making strategies across crypto CEXs and DEXs.
-- 💞️ I’m looking to collaborate on Crypto Social!
+- 💞️ I’m happy to collaborate on liquidity provisioning with projects.
-- 📫 Reach me at twitter.com/0xHyroglyph
+- 📫 Reach me at twitter.com/Hyroglyph

 <!---
 0xhyroglyph/0xhyroglyph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.